expo/expo/docs/pages/bare/using-expo-client.md

 ## What are the limitations?

 You will not be able to use the parts of your app that require custom native code.
-To run your bare app in Expo Go, you need to avoid calling any custom native code (native code that isn't included in the Expo SDK).
-For some apps this may mean that you won't be able to use the Expo Go app almost at all &mdash; for example, if your app depends on custom native code for something as fundamental as navigation or state management (eg: Realm or the Firebase native SDK) then not much of your app will be usable in the client.
-If your app only has some in app purchases, analytics, a custom map view, an AR view, and so on, then this may actually work great for you &mdash; that particular functionality would not be usable in Expo Go but the rest of the app still would be.
+To run your app in Expo Go, you need to avoid calling any custom native code that isn't included in the Expo Go app.
+For some apps this may mean that you won't be able to use the Expo Go app almost at all &mdash; for example, if your app depends on custom native code for something as fundamental as navigation or state management (eg: Realm or the [Firebase native SDK](/guides/setup-native-firebase)) then not much of your app will be usable in the Expo Go app.
+If your app has features that are easy to mock like in-app purchases, analytics, a custom map view, and so on, then this may actually work great for you &mdash; that particular functionality would not be usable in Expo Go but the rest of the app still would be.

 ## Why might you want to do this?